Ajmal-dev-khan/minihelpdeskfinalproject/README.md

 ## 📝 Notes

 - Update/Edit is NOT implemented (not required per project spec)
-- The bonus authentication task is not included
+- The bonus authentication task is included
 - All commits are meaningful and track development progress